ibm-cloud-docs/schematics/cli-reference.md

 <dd>Optional.
 Return the CLI output in JSON format.</dd>

 <dt><code>--target <em>RESOURCE</em></code></dt>
 <dd>Optional.
 Target the creation of a specific resource of your Terraform configuration file by entering the Terraform resource address, such as <code>ibm_is_instance.vm1</code>.
 All other resources that are defined in your configuration file remain uncreated or unupdated.
-To target the creation of multiple resources, use the following syntax: <code>--target &lt;resource1&gt; --target &lt;resource`&gt; </code>.
-If the targeted resource specifies the <code>count</count> attribute and no index is specified in the resource address, such as <code>ibm_is_instance.vm1[1]</code>, all instances that share the same resource name are targeted for creation.
-For more information about how to use the Terraform target feature, see [Resource targeting](https://www.terraform.io/docs/commands/plan.html#resource-targeting){: external}. </dd>
+To target the creation of multiple resources, use the following syntax: <code>--target &lt;resource1&gt; --target &lt;resource2&gt; </code>.
+If the targeted resource specifies the <code>count</code> attribute and no index is specified in the resource address, such as <code>ibm_is_instance.vm1[1]</code>, all instances that share the same resource name are targeted for creation.
+For more information about how to use the Terraform target feature, see [Resource targeting](https://www.terraform.io/docs/commands/plan.html#resource-targeting). </dd>

 </dl>